tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        for the values of T_i that are relevant to us.

        If T_i is 0 or absent, K_i_decay is set to 0.

+    "bwauthpidmax=N"
+       Caps pid_error_sum feedback to N/10000.0.
+Can be used to prevent runaway feedback loops for fast nodes.

+       If absent, the default is 500.0, which translates to a 501X multiplier of descriptor bandwidth.